 “We’ve heard ‘Black lives matter,’ ‘All lives matter.’
 Well, cops’ lives matter, too.
 So why don’t we just drop the qualifier, and just say ‘Lives matter,’ and take that to the bank.”

-In addition to his wife, Goforth leaves behind two children, ages 5 and 12.
+Goforth leaves behind a wife and two children, ages 5 and 12.

-A Houston nonprofit that supports families of officers and firefighters who die on duty said the group will give $20,000 to Goforth's wife and children.
+A Houston-based nonprofit that supports the children and spouses of officers and firefighters who die on duty, said the group will give $20,000 to Goforth’s family.